IONext: Unlocking the Next Era of Inertial Odometry: Method and Architecture

-\textbf{Value Branch:} In traditional gated linear units, the value branch is often derived from fully connected layers, which disrupts the temporal structure of IMU signals.
-Since our gating branch already incorporates temporal modeling, we instead adopt lightweight depthwise convolutions to efficiently extract localized responses while preserving the token’s temporal structure.
-This design aligns with the local consistency of motion and maintains the structural integrity of the input sequence.
+\textit{2) Value branch.} We adopt lightweight depthwise convolutions to efficiently extract nearest-neighbor motion-variation features while preserving each token's temporal structure\cite{TransNeXt}.
+This design leverages local motion consistency and preserves the structural integrity of the IMU measurements.

-The final output is obtained by element-wise multiplication of the gating weights and the value branch features:
+The final output is obtained by elementwise multiplication of the gating weights and the value-branch features:

-Through this mechanism, the STGU assigns dynamic importance to each time step, enhancing the model's responsiveness to both long-term motion patterns and critical transient events.
-This effectively complements the limitations of CNN and Transformers in modeling temporal dependencies.
+Through this mechanism, the AGU adaptively assigns dynamic importance weights to each channel and regulates the features of nearest-neighbor motion variations, thereby enhancing IONext's capability to model motion states.